Bank Account for Business in Saudi Arabia

 Accelerators like Flat6Labs and Badir Program offer mentorship and resources to startups, helping them scale and succeed.
 Coworking spaces such as The Space and Servcorp provide flexible office solutions for entrepreneurs.The government has launched a startup visa program, allowing foreign entrepreneurs to establish businesses in the Kingdom with ease.

 In Riyadh, the King Abdulaziz City for Science and Technology (KACST) supports tech startups through funding and research facilities.
-Jeddah's startup scene is lively, with a focus on e-commerce and logistics.
+Jeddah's startup scene is vibrant, with a focus on e-commerce and logistics.
 Dammam's industrial base supports innovation in manufacturing and energy sectors.

 Recent updates include the introduction of new grants for tech startups, promoting digital transformation and innovation.
 The government has also expanded support for female entrepreneurs, encouraging diversity and inclusion in the startup ecosystem.